Target species

 Cabergoline has the capacity to cause abortion in the later stages of pregnancy and should not be used in pregnant animals.
 Differential diagnosis between pregnancy and false pregnancy should be made correctly.

-The product is indicated for the suppression of lactation: inhibition of prolactin secretion by cabergoline results in a rapid cessation of lactation and a reduction in the size of the mammary glands.
-The product should not be used in lactating animals unless suppression of lactation is required.
+The veterinary medicinal product is indicated for the suppression of lactation: inhibition of prolactin secretion by cabergoline results in a rapid cessation of lactation and a reduction in the size of the mammary glands.
+The veterinary medicinal product should not be used in lactating animals unless suppression of lactation is required.

-Since cabergoline exerts its therapeutic effect by direct stimulation of dopamine receptors, the product should not be administered concurrently with drugs which have dopamine antagonist activity (such as phenothiazines, butyrophenones, metoclopramide), as these might reduce its prolactin inhibiting effects.
-See also Contraindications.
+Since cabergoline exerts its therapeutic effect by direct stimulation of dopamine receptors, the veterinary medicinal product should not be administered concurrently with drugs which have dopamine antagonist activity (such as phenothiazines, butyrophenones, metoclopramide), as these might reduce its prolactin inhibiting effects.
+See also section Contraindications.

-Since cabergoline may induce transient hypotension, the product should not be used in animals concurrently treated with hypotensive drugs.
-See also Contraindications and Adverse reactions.
+Since cabergoline may induce transient hypotension, the veterinary medicinal product should not be used in animals concurrently treated with hypotensive drugs.
+See also section Contraindications and Adverse events.

 Amounts to be administered and administration route

-The product should be administered orally either directly into the mouth or by mixing with food.
+The veterinary medicinal product should be administered orally either directly into the mouth or by mixing with food.

 If the signs fail to resolve after a single course of treatment, or if they recur after the end of treatment, then the course of treatment may be repeated.